kondratyev-a/kondratyev-a/README.md

 # About me
 I graduated as Software Engineer and worked for over 10 years in software development.
 I used the 1C programming language widespread in Russia to develop business-oriented applications.
 I became a Senior Software Engineer, even worked as CTO.
 I received vast programming experience, excellent skills in decomposing tasks, and knowledge of different software development methodologies.
 But after so many years I decided to change my stack to Java.
-And now, despite of my experience,  I'm a Junior Java Developer.
+And now I'm a Java Developer.

 I improve my Java skills every day by passing courses and working on my pet projects.
 Hope you will find something useful here.